Comparisons

 Can AI restore severely damaged photos with large missing sections?+

 It depends on the tool and how much of the image is gone.
-The top tools — bestphotoAI and Topaz — handle moderate-to-heavy damage well, filling in torn areas and missing corners.
+The top tools (bestphotoAI and FixFade) handle moderate-to-heavy damage well, filling in torn areas and missing corners.
 Once more than about 30-40% of the photo is missing, results get unpredictable regardless of the tool.
 Running multiple restorations and picking the best output is the usual workaround.

 Is AI photo restoration free?+

-Some tools offer free tiers. bestphotoAI gives you a handful of free restorations, and VanceAI offers 5 free credits per month.
+Some tools offer free tiers. bestphotoAI gives you a handful of free restorations, FixFade includes 2 free restores a day with no card, and VanceAI offers 5 free credits per month.
 Remini has a limited free tier with watermarks.
-Topaz and Fotor require a paid subscription.
+Fotor requires a paid subscription.

 What types of photo damage can AI fix?+